meredithspalmer/NatGeo-AI/EdgeImpulse.md

 The final step is adding a learning block - this is the neural network that is trained to learn on your data!
 The neutral network will take the features produced by the MFE as input, and try to map this to one of two classes: 'gunshot' or 'background'.
 The input will go through layers of virtual 'neurons', which filter and transform the input data to extract distinguishing features.
 Ultimately, the algorithm will procude two values: the probability that the input represents a gunshot and the probability that the input represents background nature noises.

-During the **training phase**, the state of these 'neurons' are tweaked and refined so that they layers ultimately transform the input into the correct output.
+During the training phase, the state of these 'neurons' are tweaked and refined so that they layers ultimately transform the input into the correct output.
 This is an iterative process, where the model is fed samples of training data, outputs are evaluated, adjustments are made, and the process is repeated thousands and thousands of times until the correct answers are produced (or you give up - sometimes, there are problems that can't be solved by ML!).

 How the 'neurons' are arranged into layers is called an **architecture**.
 There are many different kinds of ML architectures that have been developed for different kinds of tasks.
 Here, we'll stick with Edge Impulse's defualt architecture.